Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-11-adding-text.md

 ```

 Now, you see that the text is much larger and readable, well at least for me since I cannot see that well.
 Okay, now you are ready for your homework!

+<a href="https://umontana.zoom.us/recording/share/JevNIYinPt58oR2CcRLJuBQc6C6P1TDxM8zzIjM4dt-wIumekTziMw" target="_new" style="font-family:Ariel; font-size:32px;">Click here for this section's Video</a>